 This Christian Brother spent his missionary vocation in France, Zanzibar also Haiti.

 Owen Mc Sweeney was born during 1845 near Castlebar in Co.
 Mayo.

-During much of his Bro.
-Edmond spent time at various houses of the Congregation in France: he served in succession at Langonnet, Langogne, Rambevilliers, Cellule, Chevilly and Epinal.
+During his time in France Bro.
+Edmond spent time at various houses of the congregation.
+He served in succession at Langonnet, Langogne, Rambevilliers, Cellule, Chevilly also Epinal.

-The demise occurred of Br Edmond on March 6th 1918: he was aged 73 years.
+The demise occurred of Bro.
+Edmond on the 6th March 1918: he was aged seventy-three years.
 He is buried in Rockwell.

 A comment was made of Bro.
 Edmond Mc Sweeney with his lifestyle that ‘Whether his problem was wanderlust, like the Irish monks of old criticised by the Venerable Bede, or something else, the General Archives may reveal, but he paid his way as teacher, prefect and ‘portier.’

 Add a comment about this page